demisto/content/Packs/AzureActiveDirectory/Integrations/AzureADIdentityProtection/README.md

 Get information from Azure Active Directory Identity Protection service.
-This integration was integrated and tested with version xx of Azure Active Directory Identity Protection
+This integration was integrated and tested with the Beta version of Azure Active Directory Identity Protection

 ## Configure Azure Active Directory Identity Protection on Cortex XSOAR